spth/llvm-cbe/README.md

 GOAL OF THIS FORK
 =================

-My primary goal is to have a backend I can use for this project:
+Ace17's primary goal is to have a backend I can use for this project:

 Github: https://github.com/Ace17/dscripten
 Blogpost: http://code.alaiwan.org/wp/?p=103